gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Left,* she mind-spoke to Pillow impulsively.
 *Left and up.*

-Her passengers didn't seem to notice the cloud's gentle change of course.
+Her passengers didn't seem to notice the cloud's change of course.
-"When Scholar Yangyal ran away, I thought we could go with him," Prince Thokmay said distantly, as if talking about the price of buttons.
+"When Scholar Yangyal ran away, I thought we could go with him," Thokmay said distantly, as if talking about the price of buttons.
 "Now I don't know what we should do.
-Kulbinder would be all right,
-but Private Kechen is…"
-He shrugged.
+Kulbinder would be all right in the forest, but I'd have to stick to the trails, and Private Kechen is a very good tracker."

 "What if there was somewhere for you to hide while Kulbinder got help?"
 Noxy asked.